kubicaj/utilities/README.md

         .apply();
 ```

-The Example show mapping from testSimplePojoTest1 into SomplePojoTest2
+The example show mapping from testSimplePojoTest1 into SomplePojoTest2
 ```
   // the object which you want to set
   SimplePojoTest2 simplePojoTest2 = new SimplePojoTest2();